 Children, Youth, and War

-“Children, Youth, and War” will examine children at war in any time and any place, on the home front as well as on the battlefront.
-Comparative and interdisciplinary approaches are encouraged, but monographs on specific communities experiencing a single war will also be considered.
-Series books will intersect with the latest historiography on race, ethnicity, gender, and other methodological approaches appropriate to the time and place.
+Books in the series examine children at war in any time and any place, on the home front as well as on the battlefront.
+Comparative and interdisciplinary approaches are encouraged, but monographs on specific communities experiencing a single war are also considered.
+Series books intersect with the latest historiography on race, ethnicity, gender, and other methodological approaches appropriate to the time and place.

 Executive Editor for Scholarly and Digital Publishing

 University of Georgia Press

 SERIES ADVISORY BOARD

 Patrick Joseph Ryan